ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 3. Copy/paste the `Config` and `HugsLib` folders from the zip replacing yours e.g. `C:\Users\%USERPROFILE%\AppData\LocalLow\Ludeon Studios\RimWorld by Ludeon Studios\Config` or in Linux `~/.config/unity3d/Ludeon Studios/RimWorld by Ludeon Studios/Config`
 4. Workshops mods constantly change so pin them by zipping `~/.steam/steam/steamapps/workshop/content/294100/*` and vendoring it to clients to unzip into `~/.steam/steam/steamapps/common/RimWorld/Mods/`.
 Don't use the "make local copies" as it messes up the mod names and patches are not properly applied.
    To find the dir to put the mods windows go to `Steam -> Library ->Rimworld -> Gear -> Manage -> Show Folder` will be something like `D:\mySteamGames\steamapps\common\RimWorld\Mods` or whatever you use...
-TODO: put a link to the windows version of the above directories..
-Probably AppData something something...

 You can skip step 4, but it may be possible mod updates will break the MP compat of the pack during a long playthrough.
 Once you are using local versions of the mods, just ignore the mod manager notes about updated versions.